benwismans/Ansible-Basic-Workshop-ENG/labs/01_NL_inventory.md

   ``$ vi inventory``

-* Fill the inventory file with both VM's (watch out: fill in your user number at the X).
+* Fill the inventory file with the B VM, as that is where we are going to execute the Ansible code on (watch out: fill in your user number at the X).

   ```
   [workshop]